Blackboxgeo/blackbox.github.io/fp/index.md

 * **Supports Healthy Ecosystems**: By restoring and conserving soils, SoilReCon helps support healthier ecosystems, better water quality, more resilient agriculture, and a stable climate.

-The Goal:
+**The Goal:**

-The main goal of **SoilReCon** is to improve and protect the health of soils so they can continue to support plants, animals, and humans in a sustainable way.
+**SoilReCon's** main goal is to improve and protect the health of soils so they can continue to support plants, animals, and humans in a sustainable way.
 Why It Matters:

 Healthy soils are essential for growing food, storing carbon, filtering water, and supporting wildlife. **SoilReCon** aims to ensure that soils stay healthy and productive, now and in the future.

-In short, **SoilReCon** is all about fixing damaged soils and protecting them from further harm to keep our environment and food systems healthy and sustainable.
+**SoilReCon's** main goal is all about fixing damaged soils and protecting them from further harm to keep our environment and food systems healthy and sustainable.
 <br>
 <br>
 <br>